News and Events

 Aging Institute Hosts Educational Sessions on Alzheimer's Treatments and Confusion in the Elderly at UPMC Altoona

-Richard Shultz, PhD, named co-chair of Institute of Medicine Family Caregiving Study
+Richard Schulz, PhD, named co-chair of Institute of Medicine Family Caregiving Study

 The Institute of Medicine (IOM), is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.
 The IOM's ultimate goal is to make research, health care, and work-place policy recommendations for the United States.

 Our Partnership with the Carnegie Library of Pittsburgh

 To register for any of the Carnegie Library of Pittsburgh programs, please call Scott Meneely at 412-924-0063.
 You can leave a message with your name, phone number, and program name and location of program you would like to attend.